valentjn/vscode-ltex/pages/docs/contributing-code-issues.md

 ### Guidelines About Versioning

-- **Semantic versioning** is used for vscode-ltex.
+- **Semantic versioning** is used for vscode-ltex and ltex-ls.
+The two versions are independent of each other.
   - For bugfixes, the patch version is increased.
   - For new features, the minor version is increased.
   - For breaking changes, the major version is increased.
     - *Explanation:* Breaking changes are changes that may require action from users (e.g., most changes of existing LTeX settings).
-- If a new release of vscode-ltex makes a **new version of ltex-ls** necessary, the version of ltex-ls is set to that of vscode-ltex.

 ### Guidelines About Fundamental Changes